Get News & Updates Directly To Your Inbox

 Delicious recipes, helpful cooking and nutrition tips.
 Find food preparation videos and "ask the dietitian!"

 Find A Doctor Or Hospital In Your Network.

-In addition to Type 1 and Type 2 diabetes, there is also a condition called prediabetes, in which the blood glucose levels are higher than normal, but not high enough to be diagnosed as diabetes.
+Many people don't know they have prediabetes – a condition in which blood glucose levels are higher than normal, but not high enough to be diagnosed as diabetes.

-Delaying diabetes is the first step to prevention.
-Along with making lifestyle changes, talk with your doctor about getting your blood sugar tested and be sure that they know about any family history of diabetes.
+Delaying diabetes is the first step to preventing diabetes.
+Along with making healthy changes, talk with your doctor about getting your blood sugar tested.
+Be sure to let your care provider know if you have a family history of diabetes.